-A performing business website doesn’t only generate more revenue for the business, but it also helps strengthen customers satisfaction, brand awareness as well as brand loyalty.
+A performing business website doesn’t only generate more revenue for the business, but it also helps strengthen customer satisfaction, brand awareness as well as brand loyalty.

 When people visit your business website, they should be able to feel safe; your website should be able to encourage them to buy so that you can generate revenue through their visit.

-What every business owners should understand is that in today’s online business and e-commerce, having a beautiful website is not enough to generate sales and make your brand more visible online.
+What every business owner should understand is that in today’s online business and e-commerce, having a beautiful website is not enough to generate sales and make your brand more visible online.

 Your business website and your primary goal